jetli/rust-yew-realworld-example-app/README.md

 ## [Demo]&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld]

 This codebase was created to demonstrate a fully fledged [WebAssembly] web application built with [Yew] including CRUD operations, authentication, routing, pagination, and more.
-It utilizes Yew's latest `functional components` and `hooks`.
+It utilizes Yew's latest `function components` and `hooks`.
 It also supports desktop application powered by [Tauri].

 We've gone to great lengths to adhere to the [Yew] community styleguides & best practices.